PosInformatique/PosInformatique.Testing.Databases/docs/WriteTest.md

 }
 ```

-In the constructor of the `CustomerRepositoryTest` there are 2 stages to perform (which will be executed before each unit tests):
+In the constructor of the `CustomerRepositoryTest` there are 2 stages to perform (which will be executed before each tests):
 - Deploy a new instance of the database from a `DbContext`.
-- Fill the tables which will be used by our unit tests.
+- Fill the tables which will be used by our tests.

-> NB: To increase the speed of the execution of the unit tests, the `SqlServerDatabaseInitializer.Initialize()` will create physically the database
+> NB: To increase the speed of the execution of the tests, the `SqlServerDatabaseInitializer.Initialize()` will create physically the database
-at the first unit test execution, and will empty the data for the other unit tests.
+at the first test execution, and will empty the data for the other tests.

 ### Deploy a new instance of the database from a DbContext

 To deploy a new instance of the database:
 - Creates an instance of the `DbContext` which contains the Entity Framework model that will be use to create the schema of the database.
 - Call the `SqlServerDatabaseInitializer.Initialize(DbContext)` with the instance of the DbContext previously instantiated.
-- The `SqlServerDatabase` value returned by a `SqlServerDatabaseInitializer.Initialize(DbContext)` should be stored inside ass private member of the unit tests class.
+- The `SqlServerDatabase` value returned by a `SqlServerDatabaseInitializer.Initialize(DbContext)` should be stored inside ass private member of the tests class.
-  This `SqlServerDatabase` will allows to initialize data on the database and can be used in the unit tests to performs some SQL query to assert the tests.
+  This `SqlServerDatabase` will allows to initialize data on the database and can be used in the tests to performs some SQL query to assert the tests.

 ```csharp
 [Collection(DatabaseName)]